Signup for our Newsletter

 Receive our latest updates by signing up for our newsletter!

-Greenbelt and the Town of Lynnfield are worked together to protect the 21-acre Richardson Green property on Main Street.
+Greenbelt and the Town of Lynnfield worked together to protect the 21-acre Lynnfield Woodlot (formerly known as the Richardson Green property) on Main Street.
 Conserving this land provides access to existing trails on these 21 acres and will provide a gateway in the future to 500 acres of contiguous forest land owned by the Lynnfield Conservation Commission and the Lynnfield Center Water District.

 Purchase and protection of this land eliminates the threat of additional wells in an area that is already vulnerable to drinking water stress, keep forests intact for cooler air, cleaner water and important wildlife habitat, and helps preserve Lynnfield's beautiful character.

 While a developer had an agreement to buy the property as part of a 15-lot subdivision for $2,710,000, the Town had the right of first refusal and the opportunity to purchase the land.
 In late November, the Lynnfield Select Board voted to purchase the land and to assign the property to Greenbelt, and approved a Conservation Restriction (CR) for the land (read 12/1/21 Local Headline News article) In December, the Lynnfield Conservation Commission signed the Purchase and Sale agreement, and the Select Board exercised the Town's right of first refusal to purchase the land and ensure it is permanently protected.
 The Town sold the property to Greenbelt, who is responsible for creating and maintaining a modest parking area and trails.
 The Town holds a Conservation Restriction (CR) that permanently protects the land.